Chapter 38 : I. Epilogue: Sixteen years later

 Melanie went to stand next to him, at a loss for words.
 His hand was resting on the worktop and Melanie put her own hand over his, giving it a light squeeze.
 Sirius met her eyes at last and gave her a small smile.

 He looked around the room, as if trying to find something else to discuss; his gaze finally rested on a side table by the sofa where there were numerous framed and slightly dusty pictures.
-There was one of Nathan and his wife Amira, several of Nathan and Amira’s daughter Leila at different ages, another of Nathan and Melanie building a mud fort when they were little kids, and next to this was a small photo of Melanie and Luke and their two kids.
+There was one of Nathan and his wife Amira, several of Nathan and Amira’s daughter Leila at different ages, another of Nathan and Melanie building a mud fort when they were little kids, and next to this was a small photo of Melanie and Archie and their two children.
 On the left of the photo was six-year-old Brian, who had scrunched up his face and was trying to escape from his nine-year-old sister Sylvia, who was laughing and attempting to hold him still in the picture.